deep-philology/DeepReader/README.md

 ## Setup

-To run DeepReader in development mode:
+To run DeepReader in development mode, clone this repo then:

     npm install
     npm run dev